 What is UNHCR doing at the U.S.-Mexico border?

 Along both sides of the U.S.-Mexico border, UNHCR partners with civil society, governments, faith-based organizations, legal service providers and others to strengthen the humanitarian response to better protect asylum seekers, especially the most vulnerable among them.

 UNHCR’s response has focused on supporting non-governmental shelters providing immediate housing and humanitarian assistance to asylum-seekers, expanding access to legal assistance for asylum seekers, preventing the separation of families, and providing technical advice to government authorities on how to develop fair and efficient asylum systems that respect international refugee law.

 How you can help…

-Become a monthly donor today and support UNHCR’s work to assist asylum-seekers at the U.S.-Mexico border as well as other people around the world fleeing conflict and persecution.
+Become a monthly donor today and support UNHCR’s work to protect people around the world fleeing conflict and persecution.